ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 # CKFinder integration

-This {@link module:ckfinder/ckfinder~CKFinder feature} allows you to easily {@link features/image-upload insert images} as well as links to files into the editor content.
+This feature allows you to easily insert images as well as links to files into the editor content.
 It is a bridge between the CKEditor 5 WYSIWYG editor and the [CKFinder](https://ckeditor.com/ckfinder) file manager and uploader.

 <info-box>
 	Check out the {@link features/image-upload general image upload guide} to learn about other ways to upload images into CKEditor 5.